52North/WeatherRoutingTool/README.md

 ## Installation instructions

 The routing tool can be installed in two ways: via the file requirements.txt and via the file setup.py.
-If the latter option of installation is chosen, the WRT can also be directly imported into other python packages.
+If the latter option is chosen, the WRT can also be directly imported into other python packages.
 ### Installation via the requirements.txt
 - generate a virtual environment e.g. via
-    ```python3.9 -m venv "venv"```
+    ```python -m venv "venv"```
 - activate the virtual environment: ```source venv/bin/activate```
 - install the routing tool: ```pip install -r /path-to-WRT/requirements.txt```
 - install the python package for downloading the environmental data: ```pip install git+https://github.com/52North/MariGeoRoute#subdirectory=data/maridatadownloader```
 - install mariPower:
+    - request access to the respective git repository and clone it
     - open setup.py in maripower directory
     - delete requirement pickle
     - fix smt to version 1.3.0 (```smt==1.3.9```)